Connor-GH/relix/README.md

-# xv6 work continued from the MIT PDOS team
+# relix: xv6 work continued from the MIT PDOS team

 xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6). xv6 loosely follows the structure and style of v6,